Anglican: What's in a Name?

 – The Most Rev Geoffrey Fisher, Archbishop of Canterbury, 1952

 On Sundays and Holy Days, Morning Prayer will be read at 9.00 AM, the Holy Eucharist offered at 9.30, and Evening Prayer will be read at 1.00 PM.

-Sunday, August 2: the Eighth Sunday after Trinity
+Sunday, September 27: the Sixteenth Sunday after Trinity

 9.00 AM - Morning Prayer